fxch-ltd/REDIS-Mirror/README.md

 ### Acknowledgments

-Redis Mirror Community Edition is built on Redis, an open-source, in-memory data structure store used as a database, cache, and message broker.
+REDIS Mirror is built on Redis, an open-source, in-memory data structure store used as a database, cache, and message broker.
 We extend our gratitude to the Redis community for creating and maintaining this powerful tool that serves as the backbone of our solution.

 ---

 <img src="assets/fxch_logo.png" alt="FXCH Logo" width="150"/>

-*Redis Mirror Community Edition SDK is created and maintained by [FXCH Ltd.](https://fxclr.com)*
+*REDIS Mirror SDK is created and maintained by [FXCH Ltd.](https://fxclr.com)*